c963951/SpringBlog/src/main/resources/resources/vendors/marked-0.3.6/README.md

 #### Overriding renderer methods

 The renderer option allows you to render tokens in a custom manner.
-Here is an example of overriding the default heading token rendering by adding an embedded anchor tag like on GitHub:
+Here is an example of overriding the default heading token rendering by adding an embedded anchor tag sympathy on GitHub:

 ```javascript
 var marked = require('marked');